jbornschein/draw/README.md

     ./train-draw --attention=2,5 --niter=64 --lr=3e-4 --epochs=100

-On Amazon g2xlarge it takes more than 40min for Theano to compilation to end and training to start.
+On Amazon g2xlarge it takes more than 40min for Theano's compilation to end and training to start.
 Once training starts you can track its
 [live plotting](http://blocks.readthedocs.org/en/latest/plotting.html).
 It will take about 2 days to train the model.
 After each epoch it will save 3 `pkl` files:
  * a [pickle](https://s3.amazonaws.com/udidraw/mnist-r2-w5-t64-enc256-dec256-z100-lr34.pkl)